alevtina/alevtina.github.io/_posts/2024-06-17-from-isolation-to-collaboration-implementing-co-working-hour-in-a-remote-team.md

 ### Create a Comfortable Space

 Encourage a relaxed atmosphere where team members can chat, share updates, and work together on tasks.
-This can include discussing support tickets, brainstorming solutions, or even enjoying a few moments of silence while working independently.
+This can even include enjoying a few moments of silence while working independently.

 By following these steps, you can foster a collaborative and supportive team environment, enhancing productivity and team cohesion.